-Structure and Components of ITE Physics Programme
+Structure and components of ITE physics programme

-This section is focused on the main findings relating to the course content, course structure and programme requirements of ITE programmes for aspiring physics teachers in NZ.
-The section reports on the main similarities and differences of the ITE programmes offered to prospective physics teachers at three universities in NZ.
-For the purpose of anonymity, the three institutions were given pseudonyms as University A, University B and University C respectively.
+Research question two was focused on the main findings relating to the course content, course structure and programme requirements of ITE programmes for aspiring physics teachers in New Zealand.
+In this section, the main similarities and differences of the ITE programmes offered to prospective physics teachers at three universities in NZ are reported.
+For the purpose of anonymity, the three institutions were given pseudonyms, University A, University B and University C, to conceal their identities.

 The ITE physics programme offered by the three universities is a one-year full-time programme which runs from February to November.
 The course structure and programme requirements for physics ITE programmes are generic across the three institutions.
 The course was one semester in length with two-seven week periods of teaching practice (practicum).
 The course structures in all universities had been set up to meet the requirements of the NZ Teachers Council for initial teacher preparation for secondary teachers.
-The programme requirements to teach physics, and therefore entry into the course, were third year BSc physics papers and other science papers that would support teaching junior science at high schools.
+The programme requirements to teach physics and therefore entry into the course were 3rd year BSc physics papers and other science papers that would support teaching junior science at high schools.
 During the interview, the teacher educators explained that, with regards to programme entry requirements for engineering students and foreign students, they looked at the applicant academic transcripts to decide whether the applicant had a sufficiently strong physics background to pursue the physics course.
 The teacher educator at University A stated that he did not admit people with only Stage Three Electronics papers but looked for papers with a stronger core component of physics, such as Stage Three Mechanics or Civil Engineering as preparation for entry into secondary teaching.